Aghanaglack: Double-court tomb

 Sheet 17

-cup-marks on one face, while the other face has been Christianised
+on one face, while the other face has been Christianised with

-with a Greek cross on a bifurcated stem.
-Cup-marked stones like
+a Greek cross on a bifurcated stem.
+Cup-marked stones like this

 and Fermanagh.

-broken phallic pillar and a perforated stone half-embedded in
+is a small, broken phallic pillar and a perforated stone half-embedded

 with an ecclesiastic on one side and a human face above interlace